ibm-cloud-docs/containers/cs_registry.md

 ## Understanding how to authorize your cluster to pull images from a private registry
 {: #cluster_registry_auth}

 To pull images from a registry, your {{site.data.keyword.containerlong_notm}} cluster uses a special type of Kubernetes secret, an `imagePullSecret`.
 This image pull secret stores the credentials to access a container registry.
+{: shortdesc}

+The container registry can be:
+* A private namespace in your own {{site.data.keyword.registrylong_notm}}.
-The container registry can be your namespace in {{site.data.keyword.registrylong_notm}}, a namespace in {{site.data.keyword.registrylong_notm}} that belongs to a different {{site.data.keyword.cloud_notm}} account, or any other private registry such as Docker.
-Your cluster is set up to pull images from your namespace in {{site.data.keyword.registrylong_notm}} and deploy containers from these images to the `default` Kubernetes namespace in your cluster.
-If you need to pull images in other cluster Kubernetes namespace or other registries, you must set up the image pull secret.
+* A private namespace in {{site.data.keyword.registrylong_notm}} that belongs to a different {{site.data.keyword.cloud_notm}} account.
+* Any other private registry such as Docker.

+However, by default, your cluster is set up to pull images from only your account's namespaces in {{site.data.keyword.registrylong_notm}}, and deploy containers from these images to the `default` Kubernetes namespace in your cluster.
+If you need to pull images in other namespaces of the cluster or from other container registries, then you must set up your own image pull secrets.
-{:shortdesc}

 **How is my cluster set up to pull images from the `default` Kubernetes namespace?**<br>
 When you create a cluster, the cluster has an {{site.data.keyword.cloud_notm}} IAM service ID that is given an IAM **Reader** service access role policy to {{site.data.keyword.registrylong_notm}}.
 The service ID credentials are impersonated in a non-expiring API key that is stored in image pull secrets in your cluster.
 The image pull secrets are added to the `default` Kubernetes namespace and the list of secrets in the `default` service account for this Kubernetes namespace.
-By using image pull secrets, your deployments can pull (read-only access) images in your [global and regional registry](/docs/Registry?topic=registry-registry_overview#registry_regions) to build containers in the `default` Kubernetes namespace.
-The global registry securely stores public, IBM-provided images that you can refer to across your deployments instead of having different references for images that are stored in each regional registry.
-The regional registry securely stores your own private Docker images.
+By using image pull secrets, your deployments can pull images (read-only access) from the [global and regional {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-registry_overview#registry_regions) to deploy containers in the `default` Kubernetes namespace.

+* The global registry securely stores public images that are provided by IBM.
+You can refer to these public images across your deployments instead of having different references for images that are stored in each regional registry.
+* The regional registry securely stores your own private Docker images.

 **What if I don't have image pull secrets in the `default` Kubernetes namespace?**<br>
-You can check the image pull secrets by logging in to your cluster and running `kubectl get secrets -n default | grep "icr-io"`.
-If no `icr.io` secrets are listed, the person who created the cluster might not have had the required permissions to {{site.data.keyword.registrylong_notm}} in IAM.
+You can check the image pull secrets by [logging in to your cluster](/docs/containers?topic=containers-access_cluster) and running `kubectl get secrets -n default | grep "icr-io"`.
+If no `icr` secrets are listed, the person who created the cluster might not have had the required permissions to {{site.data.keyword.registrylong_notm}} in IAM.
 See [Updating existing clusters to use the API key image pull secret](#imagePullSecret_migrate_api_key).

 **Can I restrict pull access to a certain regional registry?**<br>
 Yes, you can [edit the existing IAM policy of the service ID](/docs/iam?topic=iam-serviceidpolicy#access_edit) that restricts the **Reader** service access role to that regional registry or a registry resource such as a namespace.
 Before you can customize registry IAM policies, you must [enable {{site.data.keyword.cloud_notm}} IAM policies for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-user#existing_users).

   Want to make your registry credentials even more secured?
-Ask your cluster admin to [enable a key management service provider](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt Kubernetes secrets in your cluster, such as the `imagePullSecret` that stores your registry credentials.
+Ask your cluster admin to [enable a key management service provider](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt Kubernetes secrets in your cluster, such as the image pull secret that stores your registry credentials.
   {: tip}

 **Can I pull images in a Kubernetes namespace other than `default`?**<br>
 Not by default.
 By using the default cluster setup, you can deploy containers from any image that is stored in your {{site.data.keyword.registrylong_notm}} namespace into the `default` Kubernetes namespace of your cluster.
-To use these images in other Kubernetes namespaces or other {{site.data.keyword.cloud_notm}} accounts, [you have the option to copy or create your own image pull secret](#other).
+To use these images in any other Kubernetes namespaces or other {{site.data.keyword.cloud_notm}} accounts, [you have the option to copy or create your own image pull secrets](#other).

 **Can I pull images from a different {{site.data.keyword.cloud_notm}} account?**<br>
 Yes, create an API key in the {{site.data.keyword.cloud_notm}} account that you want to use.
-Then, create an image pull secret that stores those API key credentials in each cluster and cluster namespace that you want to pull from.
-[Follow along with this example that uses an authorized service ID API key](#other_registry_accounts).
+Then, in each namespace of each cluster that you want to pull images from the {{site.data.keyword.cloud_notm}} account, create a secret that holds the API key.
+For more information, [follow along with this example that uses an authorized service ID API key](#other_registry_accounts).

 To use a non-{{site.data.keyword.cloud_notm}} registry such as Docker, see [Accessing images that are stored in other private registries](#private_images).